RUDY: The next step in patient-powered research - The Lily Foundation

 18 August 2021

-The Lily Foundation is proud to be funding the Rare and Undiagnosed Diseases Study (RUDY), a groundbreaking mitochondrial research tool that puts patients in the driving seat.
+The Lily Foundation is proud to be funding the Rare and Undiagnosed Diseases Study (RUDY), a ground-breaking mitochondrial disease research tool that puts patients in the driving seat.

 Jo Poulton - wearing a grey shirt and a chunky blue glass necklace, standing in front of a research information board